xmatters/xm-labs-azuredevops-boards/README.md

     * **Create Related Task** - this will create a Task work item and copy some of the information from the original work item
     * **Close Work Item** - this will close the original work item
 5. Also, if the responder adds a comment to their response it will be added as a comment to the work item

 ---
+## Expanding
+These are some possible ways you can expand this integration with basic instructions.

+### Azure DevOps - Work Item Event Trigger
+The trigger provided has some standard outputs available for other steps to use.
+There is typically more information available about a work item and the trigger is trying to parse out all the fields.
+You will see these in the trigger's output in the Activity monitor.
+If you want to use one of these output values in another step copy or edit the trigger and add the output name to the trigger's Output configuration list.

+### Azure DevOps - Create Work Item
+This step includes some basic fields to configure when creating a new work item.
+If you want to set other fields that are not included you can find the path to the field and added it following the pattern in the step script.
+I was unable to find a document that gave all the fields, so
+I would view the request from the **Azure DevOps - Work Item Event** trigger for the various available fields for each work item type.
+You can also review the document [AzureDevOpsWorkItemFields.csv](AzureDevOps/AzureDevOpsWorkItemFields.csv) I put together of what I found.

+### Azure DevOps - Update Work Item
+This is very similar to the Create Work Item step and you can modify to add more fields to update just like the create step.

+### :warning: WARNING
+> Keep in mind that if you modify the update step to add more fields make sure to follow the if statement pattern that checks the value of the step input.
+If you pass an empty value to Azure DevOps on an update it will either clear or default the filed value.

+The update step does not have an append option for things like Description.
+Azure DevOps API does not have this as a feature, so in order to do this it would require making a request to get the current values. appending the new value, and submitting the update request.

+---
 ## Troubleshooting